 - Footwear: Open toe sandals should never be worn in the office.
 The ideal footwear is a pair of close toe, plain tennis shoes.

-“Like This:” The RIGHT Way to Dress for Maximum Infection Control
+“Like This:” The RIGHT Way to Dress for Proper Infection Control

 - Hairstyle: Hair is secured and pulled up and back.
 (There are plenty of fashionable, easy to execute up-do ideas available to keep things interesting!)